Leafwing-Studios/fop-rules/docs/character-options/powers/trickster.md

 </div>

 The trick explodes in a flash of light as suddenly two copies of each creature appear, leaving everyone uncertain about which one is real.
 When detonated:
-Make an illusory copy of each creature within 10 feet of the trick, which appears in empty tile(s) adjacent to the creature that they’re copying.
+Make an illusory copy of each creature within 2 tiles of the trick, which appears in empty tile(s) adjacent to the creature that they’re copying.

 Illusory copies act according to the wishes of the creature they are copying on their turns, and are capable of all of the same actions.